 Aliya Turetayeva is one of the most promising and talented Kazakh pianists of her generation.
 She received her first piano lesson at the age of five and later moved to Europe to continue her musical studies.
 She graduated from the Hochschule für Musik und Tanz, Cologne and from the prominent Mozarteum University, Salzburg under the tutelage of Professor Gililov with the highest mark and has additionally studied at the Royal Conservatory of Brussels in Belgium.

 Aliya is a prizewinner of the Feurich International Competition in Vienna, the Concert Artists International in New York and the Verao Classico Festival in Lisbon, Portugal.
 Her other distinctions include winning the Brueser Berger Musikpreis 2018 in Bonn, the Steinway Hall Prize at the KIPC 2019 in Kent, the UK and an Honorable Mention Award at Bradshaw & Buono International Piano Competition in New York, USA.
 Most recently she was invited to perform at the International Holland Piano Series at the Muziekcentrum in Enschede for maestro Stephen Kovacevich.
-As a prizewinner of the International Music Competition of the Nordic Strings Academy / Denmark, Aliya will go on China Tour during the season 2020/21.
+As a prizewinner of the International Music Competition of the Nordic Strings Academy in Denmark, Aliya will go on China Tour during the season 2020/21.